The Seminar Research Program for History Majors at NJIT and at Rutgers-Newark

 You may take it as soon as you have fulfilled the prerequisites and students are encouraged to do so.
 The prerequisites are:

-- HSS 404: History Senior Seminar--NJIT General University Requirement.
+- HSS 404: History Senior Seminar (General Education Requirement)

 - R510: 315 or 316 Perspectives in History (3 credits)

-- Completion of the General University Requirements in English and Cultural History (9 credits)
+- Completion of the General Education Requirements in English and Liberal Arts (9 credits)